 - Stuffy nose

-The rash often starts with one large scaly patch in the shape of a circle or oval.
+The rash often starts with one large, scaly patch in the shape of a circle or oval.
 This is called a herald or mother patch.
 The patch may be pink or red if you have pale skin.
 It may be purple, brown, or gray if you have darker skin.
 It can be 1 to 2 inches wide or larger.
-It usually appears on the chest or back.
+It often appears on the chest or back.